MPCodeWriter21/UT-Internet/README.md

 - Check if your account is active
 - Try again later

+#### ❌ "Tesseract OCR is not installed or not found in PATH"

+**Cause**: Tesseract OCR is missing or not accessible

+**Solutions**:

+- Install Tesseract OCR (see [Requirements](#requirements) section)
+- Verify Tesseract is in your system PATH: `tesseract --version`
+- Restart PowerShell after installation
+- Note: This only affects traffic monitoring and session disconnection features

 #### ❌ Execution Policy Error

 **Error**: `cannot be loaded because running scripts is disabled`